francois-drielsma/matcha/README.md

 track_crthit_matches = match_maker.get_track_crthit_matches(tracks, crthits)
 ```

-This returns a list of `MatchCandidate` instances. while each track end point can in principle have multiple match candidates, this function only returns the "best" match, i.e., the one with the minimum DCA for that `Track`.
+This returns a list of `MatchCandidate` instances.
+While each track end point can in principle have multiple match candidates, this function only returns the "best" match, i.e., the one with the minimum DCA for that `Track`.
 This means that the list `track_crthit_matches` will contain at most one `MatchCandidate` per `Track`.

-You may also pass the following optional parameters:
+To tune the match making algorithm, you can pass any of the following optional parameters:
 - `approach_distance_threshold`: Minimum DCA (in cm) required for a `MatchCandidate` instance to be created.
 Default value is 50.
 - `dca_method`: Method of calculating DCA to use.
 Default value is `'simple'`.
 See `dca_methods.py` for other methods.
 - `pca_radius`: If using PCA to determine track start and end points, the radius (in number of track points) to consider about each end.
 Default value is 10.
 - `min_points_in_radius`: Minimum number of points within the PCA radius for PCA to be performed.
 Default value is 10.
 - `trigger_timestamp`: Timestamp value for the event trigger.
-Used for shifting CRT hit time values.
-Only necessary when running on data (i.e., requires `isdata=True`).
+Used for shifting CRT hit time values when running on data (i.e., requires `isdata=True`).
 Default value is `None`.
 - `isdata`: Boolean flag indicating whether the input values are from simulation or from real data.
 Default value is `False`.
 Must be set to `True` if you supply a `trigger_timestamp` value.
 - `save_to_file`: Boolean flag indicating whether the output will be saved to a numpy `.npy` file.
 These files can be loaded into the `visualizer.ipynb` notebook.
 Default value is `False`.
 - `file_path`: Path in which to save the `.npy` file.
 Default value is `'.'` (current directory).

+# Contributing

+Please read the [contributing.md](https://github.com/andrewmogan/matcha/blob/main/contributing.md) file for information on how you can contribute.

 # License
 Distributed under the MIT License.
 See LICENSE for more information.